 Behold the humble potato: at once common and delightful, healthy, nutritious and delicious.
 But cooking potatoes on the stove takes quite a while, and the results might not always be perfect.
 That's where sous vide comes in.
 Sous vide will not only cook the potatoes perfectly but will infuse the seasoning while they cook.

-I prefer baby potatoes for this recipe.
-Baby potatoes (preferably the Yukon Gold variety) are wonderful little potatoes with a moist, tender flesh.
-And after all, potatoes are already one of the most delicious sides and don’t take a lot of effort to prepare.
+I prefer to use baby potatoes for this recipe.
+Baby potatoes (preferably the Yukon Gold variety) are lovely little potatoes with moist, tender flesh.
+And after all, potatoes are already one of the most delicious sides and don't take a lot of effort to prepare.
 But baby potatoes are easy to handle, even more tender and don’t require slicing.

 After they are nicely cooked in the sous vide bath, I finish them with a quick spin in a skillet.
 They roll around, evenly browning beautifully, and get crispy.
 They can be "smashed" with the back of a spatula to make them even crispier around the edges.

 To Peel or Not?

 Baby Yukons have tender skin that adds a lot of potato flavor.
 Plus, peeling these babies is tedious.
 I say leave that skin on and save your manual labor for making that cocktail.